HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](access7.jpg)
 (Above is an image of my handmade rug.)

+As finishing touches, I added some greenery onto the wooden platform railing, cobwebs made from cotton balls and scattered some small tea stained papaers to further suggest that the room is abadonded.

 I am very happy with the atmosphere I created through my vinatge assessories and the depth these accessories create within the scene and narrative.